 The Leucadia 101 Main Street is a non-profit community-based organization that works in partnership with our neighborhood, business owners, property owners, the City of Encinitas and the County of San Diego to preserve and revitalize our N. Coast Hwy 101 Corridor.
-We offer a wide variety of events each year that are aimed at creating a unique atmosphere for our residents to explore the community and stimulate our local economy.
+We offer diverse events each year that are aimed at creating a unique atmosphere for our residents to explore the community and stimulate our local economy.

 To support the Historic Leucadia North Coast Highway 101 Corridor by enhancing its economic and civic vitality, which includes promotion and marketing its vision, fostering partnerships, retail development and a ‘sense of place’ while acting as the lead advocate for its historic preservation and community cultivation through the engagement of all its citizens.